In Midst Of Opioid Crisis, FDA May Block New Addiction Drug From Market

 The right drug 'can save their life'

 Long-acting, injectable treatments for addiction have some advantages over tablets and dissolvable films.
-Patients don't have to remember to take medication each day, and they can avoid the drug store.
+Patients don't have to remember to take medication each day, and they can avoid the drugstore.

 "It provides a little bit more anonymity for patients that don't want to disclose that they have an opiate use disorder," says Michelle Lofwall, a psychiatrist and medical director at two University of Kentucky clinics that treat patients struggling with opioid addiction.